-Oily skin needs an extra helping hand to help it regulate its sebum production, so an exfoliating cleanser to unblock and clear out pores is a good place to start.
+Oily skin needs an extra helping hand to regulate its sebum production, so an exfoliating cleanser to unblock and clear out pores is a good place to start.

 Sensitive skin is extremely susceptible to irritation and redness from external sources.
 Such irritants can include even plain water and abrasive clothing, as well as ordinary skin care products.
 Recent research has identified stress as a major factor in the incidence of sensitive skin: nerve endings in the dermal layers have been found to trigger the secretion of certain chemicals in response to emotional stress and exhaustion, which causes sensitive skin.